The Male Nurse: Benefits and Percentages of Men in Nursing

 “There are still some obstacles men in nursing face, particularly in specialties dominated by women,” Arellano said.
 “But I believe men can be equally compassionate and provide equivalent care in any arena.”

-According to the BLS, registered nurses earned a median annual wage of $71,730 in May 2018, the last period in which the BLS collected income data.
-In the same period, nurse anesthetists, nurse midwives and nurse practitioners, aka advanced practice registered nurses (APRNs), reached a median of $113,930.
-Nurse educators earn an annual median income of $73,490.
+According to the BLS, registered nurses earned a median annual wage of $73,000 in 2019, the last period in which the BLS collected income data.
+In the same period, nurse anesthetists, nurse midwives and nurse practitioners, also known as advanced practice registered nurses (APRNs), reached a median of $115,000.

 As a dialysis nurse in the healthcare hub of Boston, Ramos noticed a growing need in his area of specialty.
 “Some of the major dialysis providers offer signing bonuses up to $10,000 for an experienced nurse,” he said, noting a similar trend in the OR.